-Since the emergence of zero tolerance discipline policies in the 1990s, schools have increasingly been relying on suspensions as a behavioral management tactic.
-However, these policies can potentially stigmatize students and expose them to the criminal justice system.
+Since the emergence of zero tolerance discipline policies in the 1990s, schools have increasingly relied on suspensions as a behavioral management tactic.
+But these policies can potentially stigmatize students and expose them to the criminal justice system.
 A field of developing research strongly suggests a correlation between school discipline and the likelihood of dropping out, arrests, and incarceration.

 A working paper recently published by the National Bureau of Economic Research reports some of the first causal evidence that strict schools do indeed contribute to the so-called school-to-prison pipeline.
 The study’s authors are Andrew Bacher-Hicks and David Deming of Harvard University and Stephen Billings of the University of Colorado–Boulder.